stouffer/EvoGeoModules/manuscript/outline.md

 effect of coevolution can only be inferred *regionally*.

 We use data on ectoparasites of rodents from Western to Eastern Europe [@ref].
-The local observations are aggregated into a regional metanetwork as per @poisotXX.
+The local observations on 51 localities are aggregated into a regional metanetwork as per @poisotXX.
 The two phylogenetic trees have been rendered ultrametric.
 We use *PACO* [@balb; @doi] to measure the congruence between trees knowing the matrix of interaction. *PACO* yields a network-level significance value for the likelihood that hosts and parasites have coevolved.
-For each local network, we measure the strength of coevolution using (i) only local observations and (ii) all possible interactions between local species (as known from the regional aggregation of all local networks).
+For each local network, we measure the strength of coevolution using (i) only local observations and (ii) all possible interactions between local species (as known from the regional aggregation of all local networks). **Explain -- species sorting vs interaction sorting**.
 More informations about the networks are given in *Suppl.
 Mat.
 1*.
-At the regional scale, coevolutionary signal is extremely strong ($p \leq 10^{-4}$).
+At the regional scale, coevolutionary signal is extremely strong ($p \leq 10^{-4}$), as shown by previous studies [@ref].
+Most local networks, on the other hand, show very little evidence of phylogenetic congruence.
+Out of 51 local networks, 35 show no signal of coevolution, 11 show coevolution when using the regional interactions, and 12 show coevolution using the local interactions (see *Supp.
+Mat.
+XX* for associated tests). **Figure?**.

 # Point 1 -- Strong hypothesis that macro-evolutionary processes have macro-ecological consequences